ediaStudio/ultimateIonicTemplate/README.md

 }
 ```

-- and this to dependencies
+- and this to dependencies in `android/app/build.gradle`

 ```gradle
     implementation platform('com.google.firebase:firebase-bom:33.1.2')